hoeken/signalk-cyclops-gateway/README.md

   * Set "Talker" to AG - Autopilot - General
   * Set "Sentence" to XDR - Transducer: TempAir, C  (this sentence allows the gateway to send the name of the unit with the value)
   * Set "Checksum" to checked/enabled
+* Enter the IP address of your Cyclops Marine Gateway into the plugin configuration.
+* If you don't want to use UDP streaming, set the UDP port to 0 and set the polling interval as desired.

 ## Some Notes:
 * Polling will give you access to the low level details like id, name, station, units, rssi, time, age of data, and of course the load values, but its not a good realtime method